Scroll

 Fighters and Philosophers

-What are these?
-Well, simple: Bruce trained in Ip Man Wing Chun and, as we point out in some of our articles (and detailed in the book JKD Pure & Simple) seeking to better apply his Wing Chun principles in combat, he went on to add old-school boxing to his method.
+Bruce trained in Ip Man Wing Chun and, as we point out in some of our articles (and detailed in the book (JEET KUNE DO FOUNDATIONS) seeking to better apply his Wing Chun principles in combat, he went on to add old-school boxing to his method.
 This wasn’t just any old boxing, be warned, but fencing influenced, British style, vertical fist, bare-knuckle boxing.

 Ted Wong told us that Lee found this in the work of the great Welsh boxer, Jim Driscoll.
 Peerless Jim, as he was known, was one of the greatest pound-for-pound fighters of all time.
+Driscoll won 600 boxing matches in the old “fairground booths” before ever turning pro…often using just one simple punch!
+The straight-lead.
 Please let that sink in for a moment.
 Bruce was interested in results and he knew that results came from proper principles and practice.
 Driscoll, like Lee’s Wing Chun mentor, Wong Shun Leung (Ip Man’s top fighter who had around 100 witnessed challenge fights in which he was undefeated!) was an accomplished fighter.
-And Driscoll did it all with virtually one hand – using his straight left to deadly effect.
+And again, Driscoll did it all with virtually one hand – using his straight left to deadly effect.
 These weren’t fellows with lots of certificates and seminars; they were fighters and philosophers.
-Wong Shun Leung and Jim Driscoll are Lee’s fathers in martial arts and we’ll introduce you to their ideas and tactics so that you can see them for yourself.
+Ip Man, Wong Shun Leung, and Jim Driscoll are Lee’s fathers in martial arts and we’ll introduce you to their ideas and tactics so that you can see them for yourself.
+Their ideas and foundations are baked into the cake of the Original JKD approach.
+Yes, JKD is its own thing.
+It’s not merely a modification, but a brilliant self-defense systematic based on shared foundations with those methods.